microsoft/WhatTheHack/071-GitHubCopilot/Student/Challenge-02.md

 [< Previous Challenge](./Challenge-01.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-03.md)

 ## Introduction
 Having explored GitHub Copilot's capabilities, it's time to dive deeper and refine your approach.
-This challenge will not only focus on adopting best practices for effective interaction with Copilot but also apply these strategies to integrate a new feature into your "Quote of the Day" app.
+This challenge will not only focus on adopting best practices for effective interaction with Copilot but also apply these strategies to integrate a new feature into your Whack-a-Mole game.

 ## Description
 In this challenge, you'll focus on learning best practices for working with GitHub Copilot to implement a new feature in your app.
 You'll learn the art of prompt engineering, which involves crafting inputs that guide Copilot to provide the most relevant and helpful suggestions.
 Below are some to take into consideration: